rustls/rustls-ffi/README.md

 You'll need to [install the Rust toolchain](https://rustup.rs/) and a C compiler (gcc and clang should both work).
 Once you've got the Rust toolchain installed, run `cargo install cbindgen`.
-Then, to build in debug mode:
+Then, to build in optimized mode:

     make